Last Updated: May 2026

 Over time, people often lose awareness that they are holding anything at all.
 They simply feel tired, tense, restless, or disconnected from themselves.
+When emotion has no safe place to go, the body learns to contain it.
+In this blog post, we’ll discuss what it means to ‘hold in the body’ and steps to take to start healing.

 - Chronic tension or fatigue